Easy White Chocolate Raspberry Cheesecake!

 This is a simple one bowl recipe.
-You blend together an egg, a can of sweetened condensed milk–Not Evaporated Milk–a brick of cream cheese, lemon juice and vanilla extract.
+You blend together an egg, a can of sweetened condensed milk–Not Evaporated Milk–an 8-ounce brick of cream cheese, lemon juice and vanilla extract.
 Pour the mix into a graham cracker pie-shell then swirl in a cup of berries.

 I use raspberries but you could certainly switch those out for a cup of strawberries or a cup of blueberries.